 However, to see the real benefits of meditation, you have to do it on a regular (preferably daily) basis for a longer period of time.

-The key to changing your behaviour is establishing new habits.
+The key to changing your behavior is establishing new habits.
 Luckily, developing new habits CAN BE easy and simple.

 All you need is taking additional 5 to 10 minutes for yourself every day!